The four pillars of digital marketing

 Those are called Pay Per Click advertisements, or PPC.
 These ads are a great way to get your company’s name out there in the digital space.

 Search engines set up a bidding system where companies can bid on specific keywords.

 Let’s say you want to have an advertisement pop up every time someone searches for ‘puppies’.

 You can put in a bid, let’s say 10 cents per click.

 If you have the most relevant advertisement and bid the most money, you will win the ‘puppies’ slot.

 But that doesn’t mean you will be charged whenever anyone searches for puppies.
 Instead, you only have to pay when people click on your ad, hence the name, pay-per-click.

 If you have already locked down your search engine strategy, but are still seeing a low number of users coming to your site, then it is time to turn to inbound and outbound marketing strategies.

-If these pillars still have you feeling frazzled, just get in touch with the Refuel team and we'll help find the right strategy for you and your organisation.
+If you need help getting the most out of your digital marketing, just book a free Exploratory Call with the Refuel team and we'll help find the right strategy for you and your organisation.